-Right-clicking on either of the time displays will let you choose whether you want the displays to show a frame count or a timecode (as hours:minutes:seconds:frames).
+Right-clicking on the time display will let you choose whether you want the display to show a frame count or a timecode (as hours:minutes:seconds:frames).

 The total duration on the project timeline is displayed in the Duration Bar.
 The work area is highlighted in a light grey color, and if you wish to change the range of your work area you can easily do so using in and out points.